-Structural characterization of samples with varying intercalation ratios ($x$) was performed using X-ray diffraction (XRD).
-Powder XRD data were collected at room temperature from $\mathrm{10^{\circ}-90^{\circ}}$ using a Bruker D8 Advance Eco diffractometer equipped with $\mathrm{Cu-K\alpha}$ radiation ($\mathrm{\lambda = 1.5418 \mathring{A}}$).
+Structural characterization of samples with varying intercalation ratios ($x$) was performed using x-ray diffraction (XRD).
+Powder XRD data were collected at room temperature from $10^{\circ}$ to $90^{\circ}$ using a Bruker D8 Advance Eco diffractometer equipped with $\mathrm{Cu-K\alpha}$ radiation ($\mathrm{\lambda = 1.5418 \mathring{A}}$).
 Rietveld refinement~\cite{Rietveld:a07067} of the powder diffraction patterns was conducted using TOPAS v.6.0 software.
-To examine whether samples with specific compositions form superstructure, low energy electron diffraction (LEED) measurements were performed using an LEED 800 system (OCI Vacuum Microengineering).
+To examine whether samples with specific compositions form a superstructure, low energy electron diffraction (LEED) measurements were performed using an LEED 800 system (OCI Vacuum Microengineering).
 The samples were cleaved \textit{in situ} at 70 K under ultrahigh vacuum with a base pressure better than $1 \times 10^{-10}$ Torr.

-Temperature-dependent dc magnetic susceptibility was determined on single-crystal samples under a 1 T magnetic field via a Physical Property Measurement System (PPMS, Quantum Design) equipped with a vibrating sample magnetometer option.
-Magnetic field is applied parallel to the c-axis of the samples.
+Temperature-dependent dc magnetic susceptibility was determined on single-crystal samples under a magnetic field via a Physical Property Measurement System (PPMS, Quantum Design) equipped with a vibrating sample magnetometer option.
+A 0.1 T magnetic field was applied for spin-glass sample measurements, while 1 T was used for antiferromagnetic samples.
+A magnetic field is applied parallel to the c axis of the samples.
 Temperature dependence of the resistivity was measured via PPMS at zero field, employing the standard four-probe method.
-The measurements were performed over a temperature region from 2 K to 300 K. Electrical contacts were fabricated using Au-wires and silver paint.
+The measurements were performed over a temperature region from 2 K to 300 K. Electrical contacts were fabricated using Au wires and silver paint.